 - All Business Scholars have an immediate connection with their Business Scholars Coordinator, who supports students through their college journey, mentoring Business Scholars as they develop personally – advocating and supporting.
 Business Scholars also have a specific academic counselor who understands Business Scholars expectations and promotes academic balance.

 - Learn about the Global Business Environment

-- Business Scholars have the opportunity to travel to a major national business center within the United States to meet with alumni, visit businesses, and experience cultural events and practice networking skills.
+- Business Scholars have the opportunity to travel to a major national business center within the United States to meet and network with Fisher alumni, visit businesses, experience cultural events and practice networking skills.

 - How long has the Business Scholars Program been in existence?

 - The inaugural year for the Business Scholars Program was 2007.

 - Why was the Business Scholars Program created?